TAPS Legacy and Military Mentors

 Once registered, you’ll be required to attend a mentor volunteer training prior to the camp.
 TAPS also provides an optional online Good Grief Camp training course; this course reinforces but doesn't replace the required in-person training.
 The mentor volunteer training is designed to help you navigate being a mentor to a surviving military child and ensure you and your buddy have the best experience possible.

-To become a mentor, you must:
+To become a legacy or military mentor, you must:

-- Be at least 20 years old (exceptions to age requirement for military personnel and teen survivors are considered)
+- Be at least 20 years old (exceptions to age requirement for military personnel and teen survivors are considered) with the energy and stamina necessary to companion a child from early morning to late in the day throughout the event

 - Complete and pass a security background check